microsoft/api-guidelines/Guidelines.md

 Collections are represented in JSON using standard array notation.

 ### 9.3.
 Collection URL patterns
-Collections are located directly under the service root when they are top level, or as a segment under another resource when scoped to that resource.
+Collections are located directly under the service root when they are top-level, or as a segment under another resource when scoped to that resource.

 For example: